 Additional Note: According to Beanie Babies Pricing Guide, the PVC vs PE pellets only really matters for the Princess Bear.

-Unless you have an enormous stock of Beanie Babies, it's likely you won't be able to turn this side hustle into a full-time endeavor.
-In most cases, Beanie Babies won't make you a lot of money.
-And even if you have a semi-rare Baby, it'll need to be in mint condition to build up the hype equitable to the high price tag.
+Unless you have an enormous stock of Beanie Babies, it’s likely you won’t be able to turn this side hustle into a full-time endeavor.
+It’s just not the lifestyle it used to be.
+In most cases, Beanie Babies won’t make you a lot of money.
+And even if you have a semi-rare Baby, it’ll need to be in mint condition to build up the hype equitable to the high price tag.

 The cost of a 4th or 5th gen Beanie Baby may sell for $2-15 in mint condition and $1 if anything less than that.
 When you find 1st or 2nd gen Beanies, that’s when you could potentially earn up hundreds if not thousands of dollars.